OlympusDAO/olympus-docs/docs/overview/07_boosted-liq-vaults.md

 ### Deposit
 The deposit process is simple and straightforward.
 Anyone (both, users and DAOs) can deposit their assets into the vault to provide single-sided liquidity and receive farming rewards in exchange.
 The steps are as follows:

-1. The counter-asset is taken from the user.
+1. The counter-asset is deposited by the user.
 2. The counter-asset is valued using oracles and OHM is minted 1:1 against the dollar value of the deposited counter-asset.
 4. The newly minted OHM and deposited counter-asset are deployed into a liquidity pool.
 5. LP receipt tokens are custodied by the vault.